IBM/aspera-cli/docs/README.md

 C:\Users\Kenji\.aspera\ascli
 ```

-When OAuth is used (AoC, Faspex5) `ascli` keeps a cache of generated bearer tokens in folder `persist_store` located in the configuration folder by default.
+When OAuth is used (AoC, Faspex 5), `ascli` keeps a cache of generated bearer tokens in folder `persist_store` located in the configuration folder by default.
 Option `cache_tokens` (**yes**/no) allows controlling if OAuth tokens are cached on file system, or generated for each request.
 The command `config tokens flush` clears that cache.
 Tokens are kept on disk for a maximum of 30 minutes (`TOKEN_CACHE_EXPIRY_SEC`) and garbage collected after that.